loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

      --vcp-host vcp.local
    ```

-2. The step-by-step installer now starts the OrbStack domain adapter
+2. The step-by-step installer starts the OrbStack domain adapter
    automatically by default.
 That gives you friendly desktop browser hostnames
    such as:
    - `https://vcp.local`